-One in six men is diagnosed with prostate cancer at some point in life.
+One in nine men is diagnosed with prostate cancer at some point in life.
 That’s why regular PSA (prostate specific antigen) screenings and rectal exams are so important.
 If your doctor feels an abnormality or you have an elevated PSA level, your doctor may refer you to Princeton Radiology for further evaluation.
 Patients who have already had a biopsy or have already been diagnosed with prostate cancer also benefit from the added precision provide by Princeton Radiology’s targeted MRI scan.

 Accurate diagnosis leads to better treatment